TobiasPSP/doneland_sources/Tools/Devices/3D Printer/IDEX Snapmaker J1/Changing Hotend/README.md

 A much more common reason is to change the *nozzle diameter* and improve print quality.

-In order to print some small high quality parts, I needed to change the default *0.4mm nozzle diameter* on my *Snapmaker J1* to *0.2mm*.
-Here is how you do it.
+Recently, I needed to print high quality and detailed parts, so I decided to change the *nozzle diameter* from the default *0.4mm* to a finer *0.2mm*.
+Since *Snapmaker* does not support changing just the nozzles, below I illustrated the steps it takes to replace the *hotends* (including the nozzles) on a *Snapmaker J1 IDEX printer*.

 ## Nozzle Diameter